-Understanding Risk Factors for Fibroids
+Fibroid Risk Factors

 Breast Cancer Risks

-- Medications: Hormone medications boost estrogen levels.
+- Medications: Hormone medications can boost estrogen levels.

-Recognizing Fibroid and Breast Cancer Symptoms
+Fibroid and Breast Cancer Symptoms

 Fibroid symptoms, according to USA Fibroid Centers, depend on the size and location of the fibroids within the uterus and how close they are to various organs.
 The most common signs of fibroids are: